May not look right in Netscape and AOL Browsers. Press F11 for a better view.

 It is not obvious that the upper floor is broken.
 Not by an explosion, or fire, or an earthquake but by people whose salaries are paid by the poor people of India.
 The upper section was built in 1989, after sustained and repeated efforts to get permission failed.
 Then suddenly they arrived without warning and destroyed the construction, early in 2001 - 12 years later.
 If you are looking for any explanations why no innovative ideas start from India, you will find them by investigating such behaviour in depth.
 Even initiative is penalised.
 This is the handy work of 3 clowns a DEO (Defence Estates Officer), a CEO (cantonment Executive Officer) and a Fauji (Brigadier).
 They persist in applying a dead law (CGO 179 also called the old grant of 1836) proclaimed by a long forgotten, long dead ( the CGO stands for Council General Order) and disreputed authority (the East India Company ).
 For some inexplicable reason this area is in the EIC outlined cantonment.
 This has always been a bazaar area even before the East India Company ( pre 1803 ) Maybe the EIC draftsman who was outlining the cantonment extent had a little extra dose of opium.

 ( What is a cantonment?
 How did they appear in India?
 Are they still relevant?
 Click here for a very well investigated write-up.)
-The bigger picture shows a behaviour, which cannot be understood using the precepts of common sense.

 This is how it looks.
 In a country where even the Capital seems to be in ruins to people from better looking countries - both eastern and western - we are applying the outdated laws created by an opium selling business organisation of an alien country - to destroy not build.